kingsdigitallab/reusable-components/docs/howto/editing-markdown-files-on-github.rst

 ~~~~~~~~

 Files ending with .md are in `markdown format`_, a simple text-based
 notation to format the body of your document for the web.
+Most of the
+content of the site is encoded using markdown files as they are easy
+for non-developers to edit.
+Editors can ignore other types of files.

 The **Front-matter** is an optional section at the beginning of the file
 used to define metadata associated with the document, like the title